rmcanany/SolidEdgeHousekeeper/README.md

 > *Awesome.
 It looks like you are still overachieving with this app, and I thank*
 > *you for it.
 If they ever figure out how to automate me running Housekeeper, I*
-> *will be out of a job.
-Thank God only I know how to press that "process" button.*
+> *will be out of a job!*

 ## GETTING HELP

 Start with the Readme.
-To view the Table of Contents, click the *list icon* next to `README.md`.
+To view the Table of Contents, click the icon next to `README.md` as shown below.

 ![Table of Contents](My%20Project/media/readme_navigation_02.png)

-Ask questions or suggest improvements on the
-[**Solid Edge Forum**](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge)
+Ask questions, report bugs, or suggest improvements on the [**Solid Edge Forum**](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge)

-To subscribe to update notices or volunteer to be a beta tester, message me, RobertMcAnany, on the forum.
-(The `Messages` button is hidden under your profile picture, at the very top right of the page).
-Unsubscribe the same way.

-To combat bots and spam, I will probably ignore requests from `User16612341234...`.
-(Change you nickname via `My Profile`, also hidden under your profile picture).

 ## HELPING OUT

-If you want to help out on Housekeeper, sign up as a beta tester!
+If you want to make Housekeeper better, join us as a beta tester!
 Beta testing is nothing more than conducting your own workflow on your own files and telling me if you run into problems.
 It isn't meant to be a lot of work.
 The big idea is to make the program better for you and me and everyone else!

+To sign up, message me, RobertMcAnany, on the forum.
+(The `Messages` button is hidden under your profile picture, at the very top right of the page).
+Unsubscribe the same way.
+To combat bots and spam, I will probably ignore requests from `User16612341234...`.
+(Change you nickname via `My Profile`, also under your profile picture).

 If you know .NET, or want to learn, there's more to do!
 To get started on GitHub collaboration, head over to